Rules & Protesting

 - Pace lap incidents (car contact or off track) will result in a penalty.

-- Not serving a penalty by starting from the pit lane will result in a DQ from that race no matter your finishing position.
+- Not serving a penalty by starting from the pit lane will result in a DQ or 0 points from that race no matter your finishing position.

 - No car swaps during the season in a series.
 Car selection will be locked from Round 1 or the first race you run of the series.
 If you change cars after that, your points up to that time will be voided.